 - Use other nuts.
 Switch almonds for pecans and bake some or check out my pecan shortbread cookies or butter pecan cookies this holiday season!

 - Italian Christmas Cookies

 - Christmas Sugar Cookies

 - 2 1/4 cups all-purpose flour, (up to a 1/4 cup extra flour if needed)

 - 1/2 cup confectioners' sugar

 - Preheat oven to 350 degrees.
 Line baking sheets with parchment paper; set aside

 - In a mixing bowl using a handheld mixer on medium speed, cream the butter and sugar until light and fluffy, about 2-3 minutes.
 Mix in vanilla extract.

 - Scrape down the bowl and add the almonds, flour, and salt.
 Knead with your fingers until dough comes together.
-Dough will be crumbly but should come together when shaped and compressed.
-If dough is too stick to neatly shape, add more flour, a tablespoon at a time.
+The dough will be crumbly but should come together when shaped and compressed.
+If the dough is too stick to neatly shape, add more flour, a tablespoon at a time.
 Do not add more than 1/4 cup totally.
 Refrigerate dough for 30 minutes.

 - Using a small scoop, form dough into 1 inch balls.
 Roll ball out and shape into a crescent.
 Place on prepared cookie sheet.
 Refrigerate dough in between shaping batches.